JasonP02/JasonP02.github.io/_projects/cup-manipulation.md

 ---

 ## Overview
 Two-semester research project focused on autonomous manipulation of water-filled cups using the LoCoBot platform.
+Sadly there was a fire in the lab, and I transitioned to a different project with deep learning.

 ## Technical Details
 • Implemented ROS control systems